New Zealand Mini Golf Open 2023

 Cheating is unacceptable and will be dealt with seriously.

 Along with the trophies and medals, Pro division has a cash prize pool of at least $1,000.
-This will be split for 1st and 2nd place Womens and Mens as well as 1st-5th for Overall.
-Overall also qualifies for free entry to the 2024 WAGT final.
+This will be awarded to 1st place Womens and Mens as well as 1st-5th for Overall.
+Overall 1st place also qualifies for free entry to the 2024 WAGT final.

 We'll also be awarding the "Most Aces" and "Lowest Round"